-As the founder of the Leeza Gibbons Memory Foundation, Leeza’s Place and Leeza’s Care Connection, Gibbons has created a support network and programs for caregivers that address issues her own family faced after her mother was diagnosed with Alzheimer’s disease.
-And as the author of several books, including Take 2, Take Your Oxygen First and Fierce Optimism, Gibbons shares some of the things she learned along the way as a caregiver with a demanding profession, schedule and life.
+As the founder of the Leeza Gibbons Memory Foundation, Leeza’s Place, and Leeza’s Care Connection, Gibbons has created a support network and programs for caregivers that address issues her own family faced after her mother was diagnosed with Alzheimer’s disease.
+And as the author of several books, including Taking 2, Take Your Oxygen First, and Fierce Optimism, Gibbons shares some of the things she learned along the way as a caregiver with a demanding profession, schedule, and life.

 “This [caregiving advocacy] is one of my real passions,” Gibbons says.
 “I really wish society, in general, had more awareness and appreciation for caregivers’ incredible contributions.
 But how do you value the invaluable?”